MileHacker Logo

 • Always use licensed taxis.
 Look for proper licensing plates (rear of vehicle or inside).

-• When pre-booking private hire, confirm driver and vehicle details match booking info.
+• When pre-booking private hire, check the driver's details and vehicle details match booking info.

 • Consider sharing ride details or location with a trusted contact.